-- St. Barnabas, Seminarian Position (Bayville, New Jersey)
+- St. Barnabas, Seminarian Position (Bayville, NJ)

-- St. Aloysius Church (Jackson, New Jersey)
+- St. Aloysius Church (Jackson, NJ)

-“I had tried from the beginning to take concerted action, but also to get help for Father Riedlinger… But the more I have learned of his actions during and after outpatient and inpatient treatment, the more it has become clear that strong, brave and permanent action must now be taken to protect others, particularly our youth.” – Bishop David M. O’Connell
+“I had tried from the beginning to take concerted action, but also to get help for Father Riedlinger… But the more I have learned of his actions during and after outpatient and inpatient treatment, the more it has become clear that strong, brave, and permanent action must now be taken to protect others, particularly our youth.” – Bishop David M. O’Connell

 According to a local news outlet, after first hearing complaints of Riedlinger’s misconduct in 2011 the Diocese of Trenton sent the priest to a treatment facility for outpatient treatment.
-However, Riedlinger’s inappropriate contacts with minors continued.
+However, Riedlinger’s inappropriate contact with minors continued.
 The Diocese then sent Riedlinger to inpatient treatment.
 Riedlinger’s misconduct reportedly continued during his treatment.

 The Diocese of Trenton quietly removed Riedlinger from his position at St. Aloysius in 2012 and reported the matter of Reidlinger’s behavior to the local Prosecutor’s office.
-However, as his misconduct did not involve any sexual contact, assault or abuse, prosecutors declined to charge him with a crime.
+However, as his misconduct did not involve any sexual contact, assault, or abuse, prosecutors declined to charge him with a crime.